mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/api_constructor_subpage_template/index.md

 ### Return value

 Include a description of the constructor's return value, including data type and what it represents.
-This is normally just "An instance of the {{domxref("NameOfTheParentInterface")}} object."
+This is normally just "An instance of the `NameOfTheParentInterface` object."

 ### Exceptions

-- Exception1
-  - : Include a list of all the exceptions that the constructor can raise, along with descriptions of how that exception is raised.
+Include a list of all the exceptions that the constructor can raise.
 Include one term and definition for each exception.

+- `Exception1`
+  - : Include descriptions of how the exception is raised.
-- Exception2
+- `Exception2`
-  - : etc.
+  - : Include descriptions of how the exception is raised.

 ## Examples